amartin755/tcppump/SCRIPTFORMAT.md

 __LLC header__

-note: for packets with llc header both parameters .dsap and .ssap have to be defined
+note: for packets with llc header both parameters 'dsap' and 'ssap' have to be defined

 Destination Service Access point (range 0 - 0xff)